 You’ve got to love software, right?
 It makes your life so much easier.
 Typically, absence management software works best when it’s integrated with other systems - like your workforce management solution.

 Absence management solutions help keep employees' cost of absence low and productivity high.
-Without a solution in pace, you could see a further decrease in employee absenteeism, which in turn negatively can affect your bottom line and expose your business to absenteeism non-compliance related risks.
+Without a solution in place, you could see a further decrease in employee absenteeism, which in turn negatively can affect your bottom line and expose your business to absenteeism non-compliance-related risks.

 Say goodbye to errors